SanjayPramod02/Attrition_Prevention/README.md

 4. fit the data to the model and tune hyperparameters.

 ## Models Used:
-1. The Decision Tree Classifier from sklearn which splits dataset along features to predict the class.
+1. The **Decision Tree Classifier** from sklearn which splits dataset along features to predict the class.
-2. BalancedBaggingTreeClassifier, which fits a base estimator on subsets of original data and aggregates predictions.
+2. **BalancedBaggingTreeClassifier**, which fits a base estimator on subsets of original data and aggregates predictions.
-3. XGBoost Classifier: An ensemble method which combines many weaker tree-based models and optimizes an arbitrary loss function to make better predictions.
+3. **XGBoost Classifier**: An ensemble method which combines many weaker tree-based models and optimizes an arbitrary loss function to make better predictions.

 ## Recommendation:
 We pick 3 features — OverTime, BusinessTravel and RelIncAtLevel based on 2 criteria .